Call Us Now

 SSAS — also known as a Small Self Administered Scheme (SSAS) — is a company pension scheme, the members of which are usually directors and key employees of the sponsoring employer.

 Whilst subject to the same rules relating to contributions and benefits as a normal company pension scheme, SSAS schemes have considerably more flexibility and control over the investment policies and the scheme’s underlying assets.
 Contributions by individual members qualify for tax relief.
-Whereas contributions made by the employer might be deductible against profits, subject to certain conditions.
+Whereas contributions made by the employer may be deductible against profits, subject to certain conditions.

 State Pension